 As part of the Academy, students will learn about legal rhetoric, legal analysis, and legal advocacy.
 In this regard, students will research contemporary legal controversies and write an objective legal memorandum, which will help them improve their critical thinking and writing skills.
 Students also will participate in roundtable discussions with law students, practicing lawyers, and law faculty, and they will be exposed to different practice areas by taking law-related tours.
 In addition, students will learn about the law school admissions process, including how to write a personal statement, prepare for the LSAT, and understand rankings and the cost of law school.
 Students also have the option to complete an internship in the legal profession.

 Students who complete the Pre-Law Academy will have a better understanding of law school and the practice of law, and they will gain a competitive edge when applying for law school.
 To apply for the Pre-Law Academy, students must have completed a minimum of 45 credit hours.
 A limited number of students will be accepted into the Pre-Law Academy so students are encouraged to apply early.
 Students also are encouraged to consult their advisors.

 Applications for the Pre-Law Academy ordinarily start being accepted during the fall semester.
 Additional information is available online at www.depts.ttu.edu/advising/prelaw/academy.
 Students also may contact the co-directors for more information, Professor Wendy Adele Humphrey at email@example.com or Dr. Katie Langford at firstname.lastname@example.org.

 Associate Dean for Academic Affairs: Myhra

 AAssociate Dean for Admissions and Financial Aid: Perez

 Associate Dean for International Programs: Ramírez

-Associate Dean for Research and Faculty Development: Bard
+Associate Dean for Faculty Research and Development: Sutton